Skip to Content

 Students will not have to pay for a meal plan for the semester; however, they should budget for groceries and meals in Dublin.

-Stetson's tuition and housing fees will cover 16 Stetson credits, all program activities and excursions, housing, a 30-day Dublin bus pass, and international health insurance.
+Stetson's tuition and housing fees will cover 16 Stetson credits (two classes offered by Stetson and two classes offered by Griffith College), all program activities and excursions, housing, a Dublin bus pass with 50 Euros on it, and international travel accident insurance.

 Estimated Budget (all numbers are approximate):